 Karolyn Grimes, who played Zuzu in the film, didn't see the film until 1980.
 She told Detroit's WWJ: "I never just sat down and watched [it]."
-18. THE FBI SAW THE FILM.
-THEY DIDN'T LIKE IT.
+The FBI saw the film.
+They didn't like it.

 In 1947, the FBI issued a memo noting the film as a potential "Communist infiltration of the motion picture industry," citing its "rather obvious attempts to discredit bankers by casting Lionel Barrymore as a 'Scrooge-type' so that he would be the most hated man in the picture."
-19. THE MOVIE'S BERT AND ERNIE HAVE NO RELATION TO SESAME STREET.
+It's everyone favorite.